How to Deal with Passive Aggressive Colleagues

 3. Contact with the Present Moment

-How often do you find yourself mindlessly going back in time, revisiting something that happened and imagining all the other ways the scenario could have panned out?
 This step requires you to re-focus on your present environment and self in a non-judgemental manner, and less on what has happened in the past or may happen in the future.
-When you experience the world with more openness, interest, and receptiveness, you will have a greater ability to behave in a flexible manner that is more in line with the values that you hold.
+When you experience the present world with more openness, interest, and receptiveness, you will have a greater ability to behave in a manner that is more in line with the values that you hold.

 Let’s say you are upset at a friend who stabbed you in the back.
 You may spend time reliving the moment, critiquing your friend’s actions, or regretting not telling them off.

-Although it is natural for negative experiences to grab our attention (this is known as the negativity bias!), we also have to acknowledge past events are irreversible.
-You could have responded better, you should have known better, but you cannot change the past, so why not try to accept what is happening right now?
+Although it is natural for negative experiences to grab our attention (this is known as the negativity bias!), we also have to acknowledge that past events are irreversible.
+You could have responded better, you should have known better, but you cannot change the past — so why not try to accept what is happening right now?
 As you immerse yourself in the present, describe events to yourself in an objective manner as they occur without placing any judgments or labels on them.
 Doing so will free you from the hurtful past (or future) and give you more control over your behaviour.
 When you start focusing more on the present, you spend less time judging and criticising both yourself and others.

 4. The Observing Self